Hi there, I'm Luke Closs.

 • In 2008 I helped to found the Vancouver Hack Space, one of Canada's first Hackerspaces.
 I also helped Dan Bricklin (inventor of the Spreadsheet) build the first Spreadsheet for the One Laptop Per Child project.

 • In 2009 I created VanTrash, one of the first civic open data apps in Canada.
-VanTrash became Recollect.net, a business to help municipalities communicate with citizens about waste collection.
+VanTrash became ReCollect, a business to help municipalities communicate with citizens about waste collection.

 • In 2011 I joined Prime Radiant as the Developer of Checkmarkable, an app to help organizations have repeatable, high quality processes.

-• In 2012 I founded OpenWest Systems, with Kevin Jones and David Eaves to grow Recollect to the next stage in its journey.
+• In 2012 I founded ReCollect Systems Inc, with Kevin Jones and David Eaves to grow ReCollect to the next stage in its journey.
 I built some cool hacks, including a Picture frame tool for Moms and Grandmas and a SMS Harvest - a tool for groups to gather feedback from large groups.